 The peak bloom date is defined as the day in which 70% of the blossoms of the Yoshino Cherry trees are in full bloom.
 Obviously, this is weather dependent and can vary from year to year; however, the actual Cherry Blossom Festival dates are "set" based upon the average bloom date of April 4th.
 In fact, taking a look at the statistics, it appears that peak bloom has taken place in a very broad date range, occurring as early as March 15, 1990 and as late as April 18, 1958 (courtesy NPS).

 While National Park Service Horticulturists issue several bloom forecasts, they clearly state that "it is nearly impossible to give an accurate forecast much more than 10 days."
-The forecast for this year's peak bloom has been pushed back once already (from April 3 to April 6).
-The question on my mind: Will it need to be adjusted again?
+The forecast for this year's peak bloom is currently forecast for April 11 to April 14.

 The way the National Park Service tracks the progress of the trees is by monitoring the progress of the 5 steps of growth.
 By monitoring these processes the horticulturist can adjust and update the bloom forecast accordingly.
 Here are the 5 steps and the corresponding imagery.
 Take a look and then you will be able to better understand the process whether you head down to the basin or not.